 PDM laser sources are specially designed for security evaluation of integrated circuits.
-Reliable and robust, these laser sources enable generate on demand pulses from less than 1 ns, up to continuous wave with a timing precision of 8 ps and a spot size of 1 µm.
+Reliable and robust, these laser sources enable generate on demand pulses from 1 ns, up to continuous wave with a timing precision of 8 ps and a spot size of 1 µm.
 Whether this is for fault injection or for thermal stimulation, Pulse-on-Demand Modules (PDM) lasers are ideal to evaluate and analyze integrated circuits.

 Product references: PDM-HPP / PDM+ / PDM+ HP / PDM2+ / PDM2+ HP / PDM4+ / PDM4+ HP